ammarchalifah/indonesia-legislative/README.md

 The fourth part is analytics: graph analytics to see the networks of legislative documents and text analytics to search clauses.
 ***
+## API
+TODO//

+***

-## Web Crawler
+## Optional - Web Crawler
+If you want to build your own index & use it as the basis for the API, run your own crawler by following this guide.

 To run the crawler, run MongoDB container locally.
 MongoDB is a non-relational database that is suitable to store crawled data.
+In this example, MongoDB will run inside a Docker container locally.
 ```
 docker-compose up -d
 ```